What is an App?

-You can however set the root path afterwards at any given time by visiting the according setting in the Dashboard under your App.
+You can however set the root path afterwards at any given time by visiting the appropriate setting in the Dashboard under your App.

 Individual root paths per domain

 In some cases, you might want to route individual domains to different folders.
-Please mind that there are limited use cases for this and don't use one App to host multiple website (see here as well).
+Please mind that there are limited use cases for this and don't use one App to host multiple websites (see above as well).

 .htaccess files with